WarutereD/laravel-angular-POS/fedpos-frontend/README.md

     - Check febpos-backend Readme on instructions on setting up the server

 # To Start
-1. Clone the core from the repository
+1. Clone the core from the repository!
 - Run
 --bash
 `npm install`